-Full attendance is expected in all on-campus courses/classes and during practicum placements or other field-work.
+Full attendance is expected in all on-campus courses/classes and during practicum placements.
 Non-attendance will put at risk students' ability to meet learning outcomes.
 All absences should be discussed with the lecturer/s or the associate teacher as a matter of professionalism and courtesy.
-Please see the Associate Director/Programme Leader or a counsellor if you feel this is more appropriate.
+Please see the Associate Director Early Childhood Education or a counsellor if you feel this is more appropriate.

-Important note: It is the University of Auckland's responsibility to confirm that graduates meet 'satisfactory teacher' criteria for provisional registration by the Teachers Council.
+Important note: It is the University of Auckland's responsibility to confirm that graduates meet 'satisfactory teacher' criteria for registration and provisional certification by the Education Council.
 The university must have confidence that graduates are reliable (e.g., can "take on responsibilities with due regard for time and place") and professional (e.g., is unlikely to be "absent from duty without valid excuse").

-A copy of current New Zealand Teachers Council criteria is included on pages 41 - 42 of this handbook.
+A copy of current Education Council criteria is included on pages 47 - 49 of this handbook.
 A review of a student's progress may result from concerns in these areas.